dustinandrews/InventionHackSharp/README.md

 # InventionHack
 The C# Roguelike built on top of the [Invention API](https://gitlab.com/hodgskin-callan/Invention)  by Callan Hodgskin and [RogueSharp](https://github.com/FaronBracy/RogueSharp) by FaronBracy.
 ## The Mission
 Use the Invention API to create a basic roguelike with all the features of the [Roguesharp C# tutorial](https://roguesharp.wordpress.com/) and put it on github with an MIT license as a jumping off point for aspiring roguelike creators.
+Primarily those on [r/roguelikedev](https://www.reddit.com/r/roguelikedev/).

 ![](InventionHackGameplay.gif)